FLACK277/Purchase-Pulse/README.md

 **Made with ❤️ for the automotive industry**

-*Empowering sales teams with data-driven insights*
+*Empowering price decisions with intelligent predictions*

 </div>